Shankhlal Majhi: Early life and education

-Majhi was elected to the Uttar Pradesh Legislative Assembly twice, in 2002 and 2012, for the katehari seat.
+Majhi was elected to the Uttar Pradesh Legislative Assembly twice, in 2002 from Hainsarbazar (now Dhanghata) and in 2012 from the Katehari seat.
 He worked as a state minister of fisheries (independent), and is currently working as a state minister of Medical-health and family welfare.
 He is a prominent Nishada face of Samajwadi Party among India's fishing community.
 Majhi was elected as member of Parliament in 2004.

-Nishada Reserveration agenda

-Majhi is the man who starts the war for Nishad society for SC reservation.